Turtlecrafter81/al-guides/Operation Siren Guide.md

    - Yellow chests = Fracture Sea (alternate zone that will have you clear some rally points for loot, using the teleporter will move you back to the region b4 you enter)
    - Gold coins = just rewards markers for AP chest/healing boxes/coins (mostly shown as rewards for regions you haven't controlled)
    - Adaptive stat icons = respective Adaptive stat boost (shown as rewards for regions you haven't controlled)
    - Red boss icons = One time entry Abyssal Zones (depending on Corrosion level boss with a massive hp pool and requires multiple fleets to tackle).
 If you leave, the boss will disappear.
+Can drops high quality loot (rainbow mats) from Corrosion level 4 and above.
    - Swirling Abyss = Strongholds (level 128 enemies with 144/144/144 stat) cost 100 AP ONCE to enter and can be retreated freely for repairs.
 Only spawn after finishing story.
-Drops high quality loot (rainbow mats)
+Can drops high quality loot (rainbow mats).

 ### Regional maps and effects/point of interest: